shreytheshreyas/tp/docs/UserGuide.md

 a positive integer.
 Hence, the TASK_INDEX refers to this positive integer.
 You can retrieve the TASK_INDEXes of all tasks by using the `list` command in Project View
 - **MEMBER_INDEX**: Every existing member would be assigned a positive integer.
 Hence, the MEMBER_INDEX refers to this positive integer.
 You can retrieve the MEMBER_INDEXes of Members by using the `list` command in Home View or in Project View
+- **warning**: This refers to any formatting issues to look out for when keying in the commands
+- **exclamation**: This refers to any other constraints to look out for besides formatting issues

 >  :warning: Project Index, Task Index and Member Index must be positive integers.